IronFox/Subnautica-Echelon/README.md

 See dependencies below.
 Since the plugin references the DLL produced by Unity, you will need to build those at least once before fixing the dependency issues.

 ## Building via Unity
-1) Build assets via Unity -> Assets -> Build AssetBundles
+1) Build assets via Unity: Menu -> Assets -> Build AssetBundles
-2) Build DLLs via Unity -> Build Settings ... -> Build
+2) Build DLLs via Unity: Menu -> File -> Build Settings ... -> Build
 (Then pick a folder that is not in the clone directory.
 This will be called [build] from here)

 ## Plugin/Subnautica Echelon Project Dependencies and Building